jasujon570/Emergency-Hotline/Readme.md

 ## Q-2: How do you create and insert a new element into the DOM?

----

-## Q-2: How do you create and insert a new element into the DOM?

 **Ans to the question no-2:**

 ```javascript